Emsi Case Study (See Full Archive)

-“When you see things like the social perspective, the government’s 4.3% rate of return, and you see the students enjoying a 15% average return on their investment in under 10 years, those are the kind of numbers that really stand out to a lot of our donors.”
+“When you see things like the social perspective, the government’s 4.3% rate of return, and you see the students enjoying a 15% average return on their investment in under 10 years–these are the kind of numbers that stand out to our donors.”

 In Jones’ experience, when potential donors see clear and concise data on ACM’s impact, combined with student stories and testimonials, they realize that ACM is a sound investment.
 Jones quoted one donor as saying “as long as you’re providing these kinds of results, I want to keep giving at a significant level.”

 Cultivating confidence in donors is just one way that ACM uses objective third-party data.
 The college also uses these numbers to foster confidence in staff and faculty; it’s easier to believe in your institution’s value when there is relevant and reliable data pointing to a substantial regional impact.

 Cynthia Bambara, ACM’s president, has also seen success by presenting data on the college’s return on investment from different perspectives.
 In budget negotiations, having that information bolsters the college’s position and serves as a confidence booster.

 “The EIS gives me the data I need to support or validate what I’m asking for in terms of county funding,” relates Bambara.
 “Meeting with the county and being able to present them a packet that includes this information—it gives them the data necessary when they have to make an argument to their colleagues about why this money’s really important for students in their area.”